grimdoomer/Prometheus-Alpha/README.md

 Welcome to the Prometheus Pre-Alpha test!
 This page contains some useful resources for learning how to use Prometheus, open issues, and how to report new issues.

 ## Rules
 This beta is not private but has not been advertised outside of the RemnantMods discord server as it's still a little rough around the edges for public advertisement.
-Once I complete some more features (namely MCC BSP conversions) and fix some more bugs I will open source the code base and advertise it on twitter.
-Until then I'd rather not flood the discord server with people asking when it will be done or why such-and-such feature isn't available.
+Once I complete some more features (namely MCC BSP conversions) and fix some more bugs I'll open source the project and advertise it on twitter.
+Until then I'd rather not flood the discord server with people asking when it'll be done or why such-and-such feature isn't available.

 ## Download
 The Prometheus Pre-Alpha build can be downloaded [here](http://icode4.coffee/files/Prometheus/Prometheus_0.9.12.163_PreAlpha.zip).
 Upon running you may be prompted to download an updated version, should you accept the latest version will be downloaded and installed automatically.